Orange Wildflowers Against a Stone Wall

 How did it travel thousands of miles to take root in Ireland?
 Long before customs and agricultural restrictions, wealthy landowners enjoyed populating their properties and gardens with exotic species from distant lands.

-It was not uncommon for the Lords and Ladies to return from their international adventures with lots of seeds to color up their gardens and woodlands.
+It was not uncommon for the Lords and Ladies to return from their international adventures with lots of seeds to colour up their gardens and woodlands.
 Some of the foreign plants grew exceedingly well and spread.

 Now, Montbretia is found all over the Irish countryside.